How to Make a Gnome Bee

 - accessories (pipe cleaners black – wooden bead)

-You can be very complex when designing a body for your project.
-Or, a gnome body can be as simple as a sock.
+A gnome body can be as simple as a sock.
 Sock gnomes are popular because they require little to no sewing.

-Gnome Hat
+Hat Material

 Most gnomes have a signature tall hat.
 This can be constructed from fabric glued to a foam cone.
 Or, as in this tutorial, you can sew a cone shaped piece of fabric and stuff with polyfil.

-Gnome Beard
+Gnome Beard Material

-Every gnome needs a long beard.
-This is one of the key features of the project.
-White is most common but other colors are fine.
 Beards can be made of unraveled yarn, felt and other materials.
 But for beginners a bit of faux fur or craft fur is easiest.
+You only need a small piece.
+It can get costly – look in the remanent boxes.

 Embellishments

-Assembling Your Gnome
+Assembly of Your Gnome Bee

 Use a hot glue gun to attach the hat to the gnome body.
 (Or you could hand stitch it on if you wish).
 I admit this was the most tedious part of the project for me.